Vhonowslend/StreamFX-Public/README.md

 ## Displacement Mapping (Filter)
 Displace the pixels of the Source, in any way you want - create a whirl, zoom in, whatever your input normal map can do will happen with this Filter.

-# Support The Project
-The project is supported through [Patreon](https://www.patreon.com/Xaymar).
-Get early access and influence future decisions by supporting this (and other) Projects on Patreon!